 Kandinsky is perhaps best known for his abstract work, but I personally love the rich city life paintings he made, such as “Houses in Munich”.

-1. I tried out some pastel chalk pencils for my sample, but I think you could get very similar results with construction crayons.
+1. I tried out some pastel chalk pencils for my sample, which I liked very much.
 I like the pencils as they can be sharpened and your fingers need never get covered in dust.
 Starting with a sheet of black paper, ask the students to draw in pencil a horizontal ground line.
 Afterwards, they are to draw a series of building rectangles that sit side by side.
 Windows and roofs may be added.